pgragnic/DataEngineering/6. Capstone Project/readme.md

 ## Tools

-**Requests**: this is a very basic library for web scraping.
-This tool does not parse the HTML data retrieved but in my case it was not necessary as the raw data is in CSV format
+**Requests**: this is a very simple and efficient library for API scraping if you don't need to parse the files.
+In my case it was not necessary as the raw data is in CSV format.

 **Pandas**: for data transoformation pandas is very efficient and offers a good data representation